Sebastiano Gallina

-Sebastiano Gallina (Cortemilia, 5 October 1873 – Orbassano, 9 January 1945) was an Italian general who served in the Italo-Turkish War, World War I, the Pacification of Libya, the Second Italo-Ethiopian War and World War II.
+Sebastiano Gallina (5 October 1873 – 9 January 1945) was an Italian general who served in the Italo-Turkish War, World War I, the Pacification of Libya, the Second Italo-Ethiopian War and World War II.
 Having spent most of his career in Italy's African colonies, he was considered among the most experienced Italian generals in colonial warfare.

 Biography

 Gallina was born in Cortemilia, Piedmont, on 5 October 1873, the son of Patrizio and Camilla Genina.
 He enlisted in the Royal Italian Army as an infantry officer and fought as a lieutenant in the 18th Infantry Regiment during the Italo-Turkish War, receiving a Bronze Medal of Military Valour after distinguishing himself in the battle of Sciara-Sciat (9 November 1911).
 He remained in Libya after the end of the war, participating in counterguerrilla operations against Libyan rebels in the Fezzan region in 1914.

 He returned to Italy after the outbreak of World War I and became a staff lieutenant colonel in the Fifth Army Corps; he was wounded twice during the battle of Caporetto and awarded a Silver Medal of Military Valour.
 After the end of the war he returned to Libya, serving with the Royal Corps of Colonial Troops of Tripolitania, and participating in the pacification of Libya.
 Leading the 2nd Libyan Battalion, he distinguished himself in the clashes of Ras El Gattara (21-22 February 1923) and Beni Ulid (27 December 1923), which earned him two more bronze medals of Military Valour.
 After promotion to colonel, he assumed command of the 43rd Infantry Regiment "Forlì" in the late 1920s, after which he left the army.

 He returned to active duty on March 10, 1935, being sent to Eritrea in preparation for the outbreak of the Second Italo-Ethiopian War.
 With the rank of brigadier-general, he distinguished himself at the command of the 1st Eritrean Mixed Brigade; during the march towards Addis Ababa he was entrusted with the command of a flanking column, consisting of the 1st Eritrean Mixed Brigade, which marching through a very difficult and almost unknown terrain, achieved all assigned objectives.
 The "Gallina" column was the first to arrive in sight of Addis Ababa after marching for more than 400 kilometers in extremely difficult conditions.
 After the conquest of the capital, his Brigade was entrusted with the task of protecting the railway to Djibouti.
 He was later included by the Allies in a list of war criminals for crimes committed during the conquest of Ethiopia.